openplans/shareabouts/doc/CONFIG.md

 Copy the *project/config.yml.template* file to *project/config.yml*.
 (If you would like to use a different path for your configuration file, edit the path in the file *project/settings.py*.)

+### Dataset

-Enter your username and dataset, along with your API key, into the config file. **NOTE: You don't want to check this information in to your repository, as anyone will be able to write to your data using your API key.**
+Enter your username and dataset, along with your API key, into the config.yml file.

+**NOTE: You don't want to check this information in to your repository, as anyone will be able to write to your data using your API key.**

 ### The Map